oadultradeepfield/oadultradeepfield/README.md

 [View code on colab](https://drive.google.com/file/d/1Ev64CCgq-ei3yzQ6JGnacF5upXPceHpX/view?usp=sharing)

-<h3>Other mini-projects</h3>

-* Created a [web app](https://psrisukhawasu-catsdogsclassifier.streamlit.app) on Streamlit for classifying cats and dogs images using smartphone photos.
-* Examined the efficacy of vision transformer models in classifying chest X-ray images to diagnose lung pneumonia ([view code on colab](https://drive.google.com/file/d/1-sSynBwibYYiZiIWwATkbnXEm2Z5S7Vd/view?usp=sharing)).
-* Developed machine learning models for preliminary risk assessment of lung cancer based on the patience's lifestyle choices and health indicators ([view code here](https://github.com/phanuphatsrisukhawasu/lung-cancer-preliminary-risk-assessment)).

 <h2>⚛️ Projects done as a research student during high school</h2>

 During high school, I conducted research implementing machine learning and deep learning in particle physics, material sciences, astronomy, and astrophysics under the guidance of the Department of Physics.
 I highlighted some of them in the below section.

 <h3><a href="https://iopscience.iop.org/article/10.1088/1742-6596/2653/1/012007">DeepHCC: Deep learning model for real-time count rate determination of particles in homemade cloud chamber</a></h3>
 Applied YOLOv5 pre-trained weights to enhance cosmic ray particle detection, achieving over 80% accuracy in count rate determination compared to humans.
-This research is in the publication for the Journal of Physics: Conference Series, a peer-reviewed, Scopux-indexed journal.
+This research is in the publication of the Journal of Physics: Conference Series, a peer-reviewed, Scopux-indexed journal.

-<h3>Enhancing machine learning models towards accelerated discovery of direct band gap perovskites for photovoltaic applications</h3>
+<h3>Enhancing machine learning models towards the accelerated discovery of direct band gap perovskites for photovoltaic applications</h3>
 Implemented TabPFN (transformer for tabular data) to predict the nature band gap of perovskite materials incorporating electron and ionic properties, outperforming traditional models utilizing classical ML and crystallographic features.

 <h3>GC-Scan: Classification of Chandra X-ray sources in galactic globular clusters using machine learning</h3>